VV0JC13CH/bitstudio.dev/content/blog/2020-drawing-network-topologies-in-python.md

-Title: Drawing network topologies in Python
-Date: 2020-09-16 12:00
-Category: Python
-Tags: network
-Slug: drawing-network-topologies-in-python
-Authors: Wojciech
-template: article
-thumbnail: images/thumbnails/network.png
++++
+title = "Network topologies in Python" date = 2020-09-16
+description = "How to draw a network using the power of Python." path = "drawing-network-topologies-in-python" [taxonomies] categories=["python"] tags=["python", "blog"]
+[extra]
+feature_image = "network.png"
++++
-Summary: I plugged the last missing device into my home network (yes, it was router) and was finally able to move on to the network configuration of my DIY datacenter.
+I plugged the last missing device into my home network (yes, it was router) and was finally able to move on to the network configuration of my DIY datacenter.
 Unfortunately, I don't have the head to remember all these subnets and configurations, and I have no interest in creating IaC at home.
 So I thought to myself that I would create a network, draw it and in this way I could remind myself anytime which ports, where, to what and how are connected.
 Since I am not an artist, I drew a network using the power of Python.

 ## Long story short
 I plugged the last missing device into my home network (yes, it was router) and was finally able to move on to